I’m often asked by leaders what messages they should be communicating to their teams.

 It’s not simply enough to say you care – you need to show it.

-If you can make sure your words, actions and behaviour communicate messages that instill confidence in:
+If you can make sure your words, actions and behaviour communicate messages that instil confidence in:

 - the stability of today